karma-runner/karma/docs/dev/06-git-commit-msg.md

 ## Message subject (first line)
-First line cannot be longer than 70 characters, second line is always blank and other lines should be wrapped at 80 characters.
+The first line cannot be longer than 70 characters, the second line is always blank and other lines should be wrapped at 80 characters.
 The type and scope should always be lowercase as shown below.